 Your baby has grown up a lot!
 Around the time you start to plan his second birthday, he might be gaining the language and physical skills needed to start toilet training.
 The end of the diaper era isn’t quite over, yet.
 But your child’s needs are changing.

 To master this new stage of diaper duty, keep these five things in mind.

 Diaper size can change quickly.Before you stock up at the wholesale club, make sure you’ve got the right size.
 Children grow at such different rates that weight is better than age for judging the right size diaper, says Wanda Filer, MD, president of the American Academy of Family Physicians.

-During baby's first year -- when you're visiting her doctor all the time -- add her latest weight to your memory or smartphone.
+During your baby's first year -- when you see your pediatrician all the time -- add his latest weight to your memory or smartphone.

-Toddlers get less diaper rash.
-Fortunately, toddlers don’t get diaper rash as often as babies.
-Diaper rash peaks when babies are between 9 and 12 months old, partly due to the transition to formula and solid foods.
+Toddlers get these sore skin irritations less often than babies.
+The rashes peak when babies are between 9 and 12 months old, partly due to the transition to solid foods.
+But they still happen.